 At the end of the season, the Yankees released Lazzeri and handed the second base job to Gordon.
-Lazzeri had hit a career-low .244, while an injury to his throwing hand in late August put him on the bench for most of the rest of the season.
+Lazzeri had hit a career-low .244, while an injury to his throwing hand in late August put him on the bench for a few weeks.
 Gordon stepped into the role in 1938, hitting .255 with 25 home runs and 97 RBIs.
 His first home run came at Shibe Park in Philadelphia off Athletics pitcher Eddie Smith on April 26.
 In early June, Gordon was granted a brief leave to marry Dorothy Crum.
 They were wed in Elkton, Maryland, on June 4.

 The Yankees won the pennant, finishing 9 1/2 games ahead of the Boston Red Sox, and swept the Chicago Cubs in the World Series, becoming the first team to win three consecutive Series.
 (Cubs first baseman Rip Collins summed up the series this way: "We came, we saw, and we went home").
 Gordon hit .400 with one home run and six RBIs.
 Tony Lazzeri, who had signed with the Cubs after being released by the Yankees, pinch-hit twice in the Series, once grounding out, ironically enough, to Gordon at second base.